New & current independent students

 - Refer to the course description to check the prerequisite requirements.

-- If you want to take a course with prerequisites, you will need to show that you have already completed the equivalent course by submitting a Prerequisite Waiver Form with your transcripts.
-Prerequisite waivers can be a time-consuming process, so don’t wait until the last minute to submit one!
+- If you want to take a course with prerequisites, you will need to show that you have already completed an equivalent course.
+If you completed an equivalent course in CEGEP, submit a CEGEP course exemption request.
+If you believe you completed an equivalent course in high school or university, submit a Prerequisite Waiver Form with your transcripts.

 “I want to take 12 credits in the winter semester.”

-- Independent students can take courses on a part-time basis, which means up to 9 credits per term in the fall and winter and a maximum of 12 credits over the summer terms.
+- Independent students can take courses on a part-time basis, which means fewer than 12 credits per term in the fall and winter and a maximum of 12 credits over the summer terms.

 - If you want to request an exception to this rule to take 12 credits in the fall or winter semester, you can request a course overload by submitting a Student Request Form to undergrad.independent@concordia.ca.